PombertLab/MMH/README.md

 4. It searches these HMM models against a local copy of the [UniProt](https://www.uniprot.org/) databases.
 5. It reports matches as simple tab-delimited output files.

 The MMH pipeline can be run via its `run_mmh.pl` master script.
-To run MMH, provide run_mmh.pl with the directory containing the FASTA files to query and the desired output directory:
+To run MMH, provide run_mmh.pl with the directory containing the FASTA files to query and the desired output directory as described below.

 ```Bash
 FASTA=~/FASTA              ## Replace by FASTA file directory